Produced by deliberate effort rather than spontaneously

 “Sheldon just looked at him and smiled a small strained smile.”

-Not relaxed or comfortable
+Awkward, not relaxed or comfortable

 “The strained silence between them was making her self-conscious.”

-Showing signs of nervous tension or tiredness
+Showing signs of anxiety or nervous tension

 Showy in speech and given to using flowery or elaborate terms